 Whether a common law marriage exists depends on a number of factors.
 First and foremost, a state has to acknowledge the legitimacy of common law marriages.
 It if does, then the validity of the marriage will hinge in large part on how the couple view the relationship, and how they act on that perception.

 Colorado has recognized common law marriage for well over a century.
 And it's one of only a handful of states that still permit it.
-In Colorado, a “common law marriage” is established by the mutual consent of two parties to be husband and wife (an agreement to live as husband and wife) and a mutual and open assumption of a marital relationship, meaning that both spouses hold themselves out to the public as husband and wife.
+In Colorado, a common law marriage is established by the mutual consent of two people to be married (an agreement to live together as spouses) and a mutual and open assumption of a marital relationship, meaning the couple hold themselves out to the public as being married.

 In Colorado, a common law marriage entered into after September 1, 2006 is valid as long as both parties to the marriage were at least 18 years old at the time of the marriage.
 In addition, the marriage must not be prohibited by law.
 (C.R.S.A. § 14-2-109.5.)

 The following types of marriages are prohibited: